Houston-Arts-Alliance/relief/README.md

 ## Deployment

 The application is deployed to Vercel and rebuilds automatically on push to the `main` branch.
-No build configuration is required — Vercel serves `index.html` as a static site.
+No build configuration is required, Vercel serves `index.html` as a static site.

 ## Repository Structure